CLIMAAX/FLOODS/Risk_workflow_description_FLOOD_COASTAL.md

 ## Risk assessment methodology

 In this workflow we will consider the potential impacts of coastal flooding caused by extreme sea water levels.
-The flood risk is calculated based on maps of potential coastal flood extent that are combined with two types of exposure and vulnerability data:
- - Economic damage functions for infrastructure to map out potential damages.
- - Maps of critical infrastructure to locate the infrastructure at risk.

-The resulting data and maps help the user to assess the hotspots of potential economic damage due to coastal flooding for different return periods of extreme sea levels, and to view which critical infrastructure is most likely to be affected.
+The flood risk is calculated based on maps of potential coastal flood extent that are combined with exposure and vulnerability data in the form of economic damage functions for infrastructure.The resulting data and maps help the user to assess the hotspots of potential economic damage due to coastal flooding for different return periods of extreme sea levels.

 Please note that the underlying flood map dataset does not include coastal flood defences that may already be in place.
 It is important to always check the result against existing local knowledge of the infrastructure.
 More information on the applicability of the dataset is found below.